MiguelFirmino/Pathfinding-Visualizer/README.md

 # Pathfinding Visualizer🏴

 A pathfinding algorithm visualizer built on Angular.
 With this project, my goal is to majorly improve my skills and knowledge on Angular.
-Not only that, but I aim to completely overhaul my former <a href="https://github.com/MiguelFirmino/Dijkstra-Visualizer/tree/master" target="_blank">Dijkstra Visualizer</a> project to a better, optimized, more professional version by applying Angular's powerful tools.
+Not only that, but I aim to completely overhaul my former <a href="github.com/MiguelFirmino/Dijkstra-Visualizer/tree/master">Dijkstra Visualizer</a> project to a better, optimized, more professional version by applying Angular's powerful tools.

 ## Instructions📜

-To check out this app go to <a href="https://pathfinding-visualizer-two.vercel.app/" target="_blank">Pathfinding Visualizer</a>.
+To check out this app go to <a href="https://pathfinding-visualizer-two.vercel.app/">Pathfinding Visualizer</a>.

 1) Control the grid by clicking and dragging on it.
 2) Press the buttons on the header to visualize the chosen algorithm.